 Dr. Rickabaugh received his Bachelor of Arts in biology from Wichita State University in 1978 and his Doctorate of Dental Surgery from the University of Missouri-Kansas City in 1982.
 He was inducted into the Omicron Kappa Upsilon honor society for his noteworthy achievements at UMKC.

-Following dental school he was commissioned as an officer in the United States Navy Dental Corps, and served on active duty for 8 years.
+Following dental school, he was commissioned as an officer in the United States Navy Dental Corps, and served on active duty for eight years.
 He attained the rank of Lieutenant Commander.
 After his naval service, Dr. Rickabaugh attended the University of Pittsburgh, where he received his orthodontic specialty training.
-He graduated with a certificate in orthodontics and a master’s in dental science, and moved to Winston-Salem.
+He graduated with a certificate in orthodontics and a Master of Science in dental science, and moved to Winston-Salem.

-To support his beloved profession, he has served and continues to serve in leadership roles.
+To support his beloved profession, he has served in leadership roles.
 He is a past president of the Forsyth County Dental Society and the North Carolina Association of Orthodontists.
 He has also served as the NC Director to the Southern Association of Orthodontists as well the NC Delegate to the House of Delegates for the American Association of Orthodontists.